Tag Archives: kayaking in southern france

 twistfootrest

-These MkII Twists also have detachable and adjustable seats – a big improvement (or return to former practises) because it means they can be easily replaced with something better.
+These MkII Twists also have detachable and adjustable seats – a big improvement (or return to former practices) because it means they can be easily replaced with something a lot better.
 There’s nothing wrong with the blow-up seat base but the inflatable back section lacks support.
 Robin’s fitted some sort of SoT seat pad (above, in his T1).
 Another improvement on the MkIIs is making the top seam on the side tubes overlapping flat, not just pressed together which maybe simplifies assembly in the factory but looks cheap.
 There’s a mushy inflatable footrest for the front paddler; the back paddler adjusts their seat to use the back of the front seat as a footrest.
 And there’s now also a PRV in the floor chamber which the Lite Pack Twists didn’t have.
 We like PRVs here at IK&P. We even like PRVs all round.

 twistarn2